UFOdestiny/EU5-Patcher/README.md

 # EU5 Patcher to Enable Achievements Unconditionally
 The debate over whether Ironman mode should be required to unlock achievements has been going on for a long time.
 Crusader Kings III and Stellaris set a good example, but Europa Universalis V took a step backward.
 So I decided to make this patch, which enables the achievement system even in **non-ironman mode**, **with mods**, and under **any game settings**.
 I would be very grateful if you could help me update the pattern in the future.
+There are some bugs that may prevent achievements unlock in non-ironman mode and I'm working on that.
+If you use ironman mode, it is totally fine.

 ![alt text](figures/effect.png)
 # How to use it?
 0. Install Python and ensure the path is configured correctly.
-1. Put this `patcher.py` in the `.../Europa Universalis IV/binaries/`, where `eu5.exe` exists.
+1. Put this `patch.py` in the `.../Europa Universalis IV/binaries/`, where `eu5.exe` exists.
-2. Open `cmd` in this folder, and use the command `python patcher.py`.
+2. Open `cmd` in this folder, and use the command `python patch.py`.

 You'll see the message “EU5 is successfully patched” if the process completes successfully.
 After that, you can start a new game with any mods or settings in non-ironman mode.
 You might notice that the trophy icon appears red in the settings menu at first — just start the game, and it will turn green as shown in the figure.